curiouslearning/workshop_pick_one_1/README.md

 ### Data collection

-User responses are collected using the Curious Learning Data Collection API (see /src/CuriousLearningDataAPI.js).
-Upon each user response to a set of stimuli, the app calls the resportResponse function and logs data, including level, trial, time stamp, response time, foil list, and response value (see /src/GameContainer.js line 75).
+User responses are tracked using the Curious Learning Data Collection API (see /src/CuriousLearningDataAPI.js).
+Upon each user response to a set of stimuli, the app calls the reportResponse function and logs data, including level, trial, time stamp, response time, foil list, and response value (see /src/GameContainer.js line 75).

 ## History